DendrouLab/panpipes/docs/pipeline_config_documentation/pipeline_ingestion_yml.md

 (for pipeline_preprocess.py)
 exclude: exclude these genes from the HVG selection, if they are deemed HV.

-#### Custom genes actions

-* <p class="parameter">custom_genes_file</p>String, Default: resources/qc_genelist_1.0.csv

-    Path to the file containing the entire gene list.
-Panpipes provides such a file with standard genes, and the path to this file is set as default.

 * <p class="parameter">calc_proportions</p> Default: hb,mt,rp